(Image by www.adrianalfordphotography.com)

-- Too high in phosphorus
+- Overly high in phosphorus

-- Too high in tryptophan, methionine, cystine
+- Excessive tryptophan, methionine, cysteine

 - Should eat all parts of the animal not just muscle meat

 And for some like me, it just makes me feel blah – heavy on digestion, tired, sluggish, foggy in the head etc. I hate cooking with it and the smell of it.
-So I compromise and only have fish.
+So I compromise and have mostly fish.